milesnov/developer/openai-with-oracle/setup/setup.md

 * Clone workshop code
 * Provision an Oracle Database
 * Install SQLcl client for convenient administration of database
-* Run scripts in SQLcl to setup database user, tables, and JSON duality views
+* Run scripts in SQLcl to setup database user, tables, and JSON duality views, as well as JavaScript
 * Configure access to Oracle Cloud services including keys and config file
+* Obtain an OpenAI account and token
 * Build the workshop code so that it is ready for later labs

 ### Prerequisites

 - This workshop assumes you have an Oracle cloud account and have signed in to the account.
-- The workshop also requires Always Free 21c ATP instances and so is limited to the following regions: Ashburn (IAD), Phoenix (PHX), Frankfurt (FRA) and London (LHR) regions

 ## Task 1: Download or clone the workshop source code